-So, to be flying down to Cape Town, the home of Great White Shark Cage Diving, I was more than excited – I was living in a dream land mixed with fear and excitement – I was going to bubble over with anticipation and childish joy.
+So, to be flying down to Cape Town, the home of Great White Shark Cage Diving.
+Was a dream come true and I couldn’t wait to jump into the water and see these amazing creatures in real life!

 Arriving into Cape Town marked the end of our G Adventures Tour through three countries of Africa.
-It marked the end of Two Solid weeks camping, Cold showers, Mosquito Bites and Sleeping bags – which was great because we had lost one along the way. – Staying with Family friends had its perks.
+It marked the end two weeks camping, cold showers, mosquito bites and sleeping bags – which was great because we had lost one along the way. – Staying with Family friends had its perks.

-It was awesome to mix with everyone and the biologists before heading onto the boat, I wanted to know everything, I was like a kid going to the Zoo for the first time.
-I had so many questions and I was so excited I could barely contain myself! – Thankfully the wonderful guys at Marine Dynamics were on hand to answer every question I had while topping it off with extra facts, keeping my curiosity fulfilled.
+It was awesome to mix with everyone and the biologists before heading onto the boat, I wanted to know everything.
+I was like a kid going to the Zoo for the first time.
+I had so many questions and I was so excited I could barely contain myself!
+The wonderful guys at Marine Dynamics were on hand to answer every question I had while topping it off with extra facts, keeping my curiosity fulfilled.

-I spotted my first shark.
-In the distance, the tail fin and the dorsal.
-My heart kick jumped (yup, that extreme) at this point I wasn’t sure whether I was terrified or excited.
+Then all of a sudden, Fins!
+I spotted my first shark!
+In the distance, the tail fin and the dorsal were cruising out of the water riding a wave towards us.
+My heart missed a beat, that shark was far away and still looked big.
+Great White Sharks are definitely a lot bigger than I expected.
+At this point I wasn’t sure whether I was terrified or excited.

 Spotting the shark from the top of the swaying boat was so exciting.
 I was gripping the bars.
-Eyes wide in astonishment and honestly, the first thing that went through my head was, ‘they’re not that big, I thought they would be much bigger, I mean they are big but not THAT big’ – thanks jaws – funny thought for most, deadly serious in my head.
+Eyes wide in astonishment the first thing that went through my head was, they’re not that big, I thought they would be much bigger.
+I mean they are big but not Jaws size big.
+Crazy how much an old fashioned movie can influence you!

 Once it was my turn to get in I was so excited.